-Piracy is the name given to the illegal copying and selling of DVDs and CDs.
-Many people see it as a crime that doesn't really matter because no-one is getting hurt, but this is not the case.
-Money generated by piracy is used by gangs of criminals to fund the sale of drugs and guns.
+Piracy is the illegal copying and selling of DVDs and CDs.
+Money generated by piracy is used by criminal gangs to fund the sale of drugs and guns.

-If you do buy an illegal copy, the quality of the recording may be poor.
-If it's a DVD, the picture may be grainy or change to black and white at some points, while the sound quality can often be muffled and very quiet.
+If you buy an illegal copy, the quality of the recording may be poor.
+If it's a DVD, the picture may be grainy or change to black and white, while the sound quality can often be muffled and very quiet.
 You may not be given a receipt so if it doesn't work, there is a chance you won't be able to get a refund or an exchange.

-You may come across illegal pirate copies of DVDs or CDs in markets, car boot sales or online auction sites.
-They will be cheaper than they are on the high street, so they may have been recorded on a camcorder at the back of a cinema or downloaded illegally from the internet.
+You may come across pirate copies of DVDs or CDs in markets, car boot sales or online auction sites.
+These will be cheaper than those on sale in shops.
+Pirate copies are usually recorded on a camcorder in a cinema or downloaded illegally from the internet.

 Sometimes they are easy to spot but there are things you should look out for including:

 - if the film has just been released at the cinema

 - if the DVD packaging has any foreign languages on it, or if the description or cast list doesn't match the film you're buying, it's probably been produced on a home computer